Franc-Zar/CTFsWriteups/1337-Intigriti-CTF-2024/crypto/schrodingers-pad/schrodingers_pad.md

 ```

-Below is a detailed analysis of the parts of the code that are of interest in understanding the server vulnerability and thus solving the challenge.
+Below is a detailed analysis of the parts of the code that are relevant to understanding the server vulnerability and thus solving the challenge.

 `handle_client()` implements the main logic exposed by the server.
 In particular it performs the following operations: